By: Julie Companey, Director, Client Marketing - Grocery, Drug, Mass, Valassis

 Source: Prosper Insights, Media Behaviors & Influence™ (MBI) Study, Jan.
 2016 (Top five media influences)

 Not only are consumers looking for coupons prior to their shopping trips, they’re also searching for them while they shop.
 In fact, once in store, 64 percent of Gen Y parents use their smartphone while shopping.
 The top reason for this?
-To find coupons and compare prices (40 percent).
-If we look at Gen Y shoppers (who do like to shop for groceries by the way), how can a retailer attract them to their store?
-The chart below highlights what ranks in importance: 6
+To find coupons and compare prices (40 percent).6

 So, how can retailers attract highly desirable millennial shoppers to their stores?
 There is quite an assortment of media that influences grocery trips and purchases, both in store and online.
 Marketers are tempted to implement a primarily digital-driven strategy to reach millennials, but this approach would likely result in lost opportunities, since print media also ranks high – for Gen X and millennial parents in particular.
 In fact, Gen X parents tend to utilize more traditional media like their boomer parents, making an integrated approach the most likely strategy for success.